facebookresearch/TLCQM/README.md

 ## Overview

 TLCQM is a framework that addresses both **covariate shift** and **concept shift** between source and target domains.
-It leverages conditional quantile matching to calibrate predictions from multiple source domains to match the target domain distribution, enabling effective transfer learning with limited labeled target data.
+It leverages conditional quantile matching to calibrate generated samples from multiple source domains to match the target domain distribution, enabling effective transfer learning with limited labeled target data.

 ## Requirements